wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

 ## 2.1 Running BLAST with SequenceServer

 We will use [SequenceServer](https://sequenceserver.com) to run BLAST.
-Open [genomicscourse.sequenceserver.com](https://genomicscourse.sequenceserver.com) in your browser, paste the [example rice and honeybee protein sequences](predictions.fa) in the textbox and click on the 'BLAST' button to run a BLAST search. *THIS WILL TAKE A MINUTE OR TWO*.
+Open [http://3.21.218.250/sequenceserver](http://3.21.218.250/sequenceserver) or [genomicscourse.sequenceserver.com](https://genomicscourse.sequenceserver.com) in your browser or [http://tools.genomicscourse.com/sequenceserver](http://tools.genomicscourse.com/sequenceserver), paste the
+[example rice and honeybee protein sequences](predictions.fa) in the textbox and click on the 'BLAST' button to run a BLAST search. *THIS WILL TAKE A MINUTE OR TWO*.
 Alternatively, just use the results of the